 With that said, if you still think I might encounter delays how can my travel insurance help?
 Wouldn't it be cheaper for the insurance to pay for a small change rather than to pay for me to stay put while delayed?
 (I have World Nomads/TravelGuard)

 Driving in snowy weather varies by country.
 Germany is very efficient with autobahn snow removal, Belgium, not so much.
 You need to plan on dressing for the outdoors as walking, waiting for trains and busses is common.
 That said, you can have great times in Berlin in the winter.
 Great museums, restaurants, shows, etc. layers and water resistant coat and comfortable boots and umbrella should be packed.
-Germans are out regardless of the weather. about 6 years ago
+Germans are out regardless of the weather. almost 9 years ago

 @Shannon M - Katrina from WorldNomads.com here.
 There is cover within your Explorer Plan for Travel Delay, but it really depends on the reasons why you've been delayed as to whether the cover kicks in or not.
 "Inclement Weather causing delay or cancellation of travel”, is one of these reasons listed in the full description of cover you bought (there are too many variations to go into detail here, and other terms and conditions of cover, so you should read the full description of cover carefully ASAP and definitely before you leave home).
 You should also contact Travel Guard (1.888.381.2449) as soon as you know you’ll be delayed and before you make changes to your tickets, and they can advise on what you’re covered for (and not).
 You can review the details of your cover by signing into your membership.
 Please do contact Travel Guard direct, so they can advise on the cover you’ve purchased.
 (Ask a Nomad is good for general travel questions, but not so easy to answer complex questions about your coverage).